Skip to main content

 Is Writesonic a Real AEO Tool or Just an AI Writer With Extras?

 Writesonic is primarily an AI writing platform with GEO monitoring added as a complementary feature, not a purpose-built AEO platform.
+That is the central finding of this Writesonic review.

-The distinction matters for buying decisions.
 If content generation is your primary need and monitoring is secondary, Writesonic's integrated approach is genuinely valuable.
 If precision monitoring is the primary need and writing is secondary, dedicated AEO platforms like Peec or Profound will serve you better.
 Writesonic's 7.8/10 AEO score versus Peec's 8.9/10 and Profound's 9.1/10 reflects this reality.

 What AI Platforms Does Writesonic GEO Actually Monitor?

-Writesonic GEO monitors 9 AI platforms including ChatGPT, Perplexity, Google AI Overviews, Gemini, Claude, and Microsoft Copilot, with additional engines depending on the plan tier.
+Writesonic GEO monitors 9 AI platforms, including ChatGPT, Perplexity, Google AI Overviews, Gemini, Claude, and Microsoft Copilot, with additional engines depending on the plan tier.

-Is Writesonic Worth $199/Month for AEO?
+Is Writesonic Worth $249/Month for AEO?

 Can Writesonic Replace Both an AI Writing Tool and an AEO Platform?